 Summer Cadets will practice archery, basic target shooting, and play archery challenge games.

-Gun safety training will be followed by skeet shooting on our on-campus skeet range and rifle shooting in our on-campus rifle range.
+Gun safety training will be followed by skeet shooting on our on-campus skeet range.

 Weekend Trip: An overnight White Water Camping & Rafting trip on the New River located in Oak Hill, West Virginia.
 Wake up early for an amazing breakfast buffet then venture off to the river for an all-day excursion tackling the Class 3 and 4 rapids.
 Halfway down the river, enjoy a barbecue lunch on the water’s edge.
 After whitewater rafting, the rest of the day is spent at the lake water park, which includes zip lines, inflatable rock walls, trampolines, water slides, blob launch and more.